helloandre/glycerin/README.md

 ## New Features I'd Like To Add

-- C-u to jump to latest unread across all chats
 - C-escape to mark all chats read
 - C-tab to switch between MRU chats
 - basic configuration customization